replikativ/konserve/interop/windows-durability/README.md

 The candidate production binding requires JDK 22+ on Windows; the native gate targets GraalVM 25 Windows/x64.
 Older Unix JVMs do not load the binding.
-The Windows baseline decision remains a merge gate; do not silently enable unsafe mode on older Windows JVMs. `RunKonserve.ps1` additionally runs file-store, mmap, directory-sync and simulation tests, followed by child-JVM kill/reopen checks at acknowledged payload and root boundaries.
+JDK 22+ is the agreed Windows file-store baseline; do not silently enable unsafe mode on older Windows JVMs. `RunKonserve.ps1` additionally runs file-store, mmap, directory-sync and simulation tests, followed by child-JVM kill/reopen checks at acknowledged payload and root boundaries.
 These are distinct from